istio/istio.io/faq/index.md

 Additionally, we provide [Reference Guides]({{home}}/docs/reference/) for all of the Istio components.
 These can be helpful when troubleshooting issues with configuration, etc.

-#### What does the Alpha release cover?
+#### What does the {{ site.data.istio.version }} release cover?

-Istio's Alpha release provides an early preview of the intended functionality and user experience of our service mesh.
+Istio's {{ site.data.istio.version }} release provides an early preview of the intended functionality and user experience of our service mesh.
 We are hoping to solicit early feedback on direction and design decisions.

-The Alpha release includes the following features:
+The {{ site.data.istio.version }} release includes the following features:

 *   Simple command-line installation into a Kubernetes cluster